cisco-open/camblet/site/docs/src/content/docs/start/quickstart.md

 ### Install sample processes

 For this purpose, this guide will use a simple echo server running as a Kubernetes deployment and a simple client cURL which will run as a pod.
-These operations must be run at the host os.
-To exit from lima simply type exit and hit enter.
+These operations must be run on the host OS.
+To exit from Lima, simply type exit and hit enter.

-First install the echo server using kubectl:
+First, install the echo server using kubectl:

 ```sh
 kubectl create -f - <<EOF